lgcorzo/fastapi-autogen-team/README.md

 ---

 ### 6. **Performance Optimization**
- -  the project use   **uvicorn** for improved scalability and efficiency, enabling multi-worker setups for FastAPI applications.
+ -  The project uses **uvicorn** for improved scalability and efficiency, enabling multi-worker setups for FastAPI applications.

 ---